 For this tutorial, you will need to add some code to your WordPress files.
 If you have not done it before, then you may want to take a look at our beginner’s guide to pasting snippets from the web into WordPress.

-You need to add the following code to your theme’s functions.php file or in a site-specific plugin.
+You will need to add the following code to your theme’s functions.php file or in a code snippets plugin.

 That’s all, you can now view any post with comments on your website, and you will find the text you added instead of ‘Reply’.

 We hope this article helped you change the “Reply” Text in WordPress.
-You may also want to try these 11 ways to get more comments on your WordPress blog posts.
+You may also want to read this guide on how to get more comments on your WordPress blog posts or our expert picks of the best Facebook plugins to grow your blog.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.